antonio-pedro-alves-da-silva/Computer-Vault/notes/note-661.md

-Também é utilizado para sujeito, mas quando o mesmo refere-se a um animal ou objeto.
+refere-se a um animal ou objeto.

 - The book **which** is on the table is yours.
 (O livro que está sob a mesa é seu)
 - The dog **which** is sick is ours.
 (O cachorro que estão doente é nosso)